Still me, Rick

 If you do receive a grant award, two things:

 1) Grant time frame: We typically like to see the project completed within one year of the date on the grant award letter.
 If you absolutely cannot finish within one year, contact us and let us know what the heck is going on.
-And, yes, we do expect a final report at the conclusion of the project.
+And, yes, we do expect a final report at the conclusion of the project (which will be submitted by an online form).
 Interim reports are greatly appreciated and always welcomed.
 We may post reports (in part or in whole) to this web site, so please do not send any copyrighted, confidential, or proprietary materials.
 Do not send originals (we may lose them).
 If you send us pictures (which we encourage), we assume that you have secured the proper use waivers and that we are able to post these pictures to the web.

 In our experience, grant writers tend to make promises the organization they represent cannot keep.
 In some cases, organizations are not aware that grant writers are making promises on their behalf.
 Often grant writers will list themselves as the main contact person.
 We’d rather work directly with you.
 Who knows your organization better than you?
 We have encountered situations where the grant writer lived thousands of miles away and had never visited the organization they represent.
 Sure, use grant writers as consultants, but we’d prefer that you take the lead as far as securing funding from our Foundation.